English

 ❃ Lirone

-The lirone, a 13-string instrument, can sustain three or four sounds simultaneously and accompanies singing during the Renaissance in Italy, particularly in the operas and madrigals of Claudio Monteverdi.
+The lirone, a 13-string instrument, can sustain three or four sounds simultaneously and accompanies singers during the Renaissance in Italy, particularly in the operas and madrigals of Claudio Monteverdi.
 It plays a crucial role in the formation of the basso continuo leading into the Baroque period.
 This instrument illustrates the musical evolution and the importance of harmony during that time.

 XVI